The Role of IGFs Hormone in Glucose Metabolism and Diabetes Prevention

 Follicle stimulating hormone is a significant regulator of IGF-I expression specifically in the ovary, highlighting its role in the endocrine system alongside other factors such as estrogen in regulating physiological processes related to reproductive health.

 IGF-1 consists of 70 amino acids in a single chain, stabilized by three disulfide bridges.
-Research indicates that the complex structure of IGFs enables interaction with specific receptors, triggering cellular events that support growth and metabolic regulation.
+Research indicates that the complex structure of IGFs enables them to bind to cell surface receptors, initiating signaling pathways that regulate cellular growth and metabolism.
 These interactions appear vital for maintaining cellular health and function in experimental models.

 Studies suggest IGFs play an important role in various physiological processes, including metabolism and tissue repair.
 Research indicates that IGFs, particularly IGF-1, demonstrate a crucial function in promoting bone growth and development in laboratory settings.
 Their influence on cell survival and differentiation has been observed as significant for developmental and repair mechanisms in research models.
 Exploring the synthesis and regulation of these growth factors reveals their functions observed in controlled studies.